galonge/udemy-kustomize-mastery/intro/what-is-kustomize/what-is-kustomize.md

 - Heavily Customizable: Kustomize is customizable.
 That is evident in the name.
 With template-free yaml, we can now isolate common functionality in our configuration as a base and reuse them across variants of our application without having to repeat ourselves.
   Also, Kustomize is built for the Kubernetes API.
-This means it can modify almost any kuberntes style API objects and also supports a plugin framework to extend its functionality for your specific use case.
+This means it can modify almost any kubernetes style API objects and also supports a plugin framework to extend its functionality for your specific use case.

 Imagine you need to make a few mugs (3 or more).
 For each mug, let's assume you will need
 - Ceramic